isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Immutable objects are easier to reason about, so make object non-`const` only when there is a need to change their value.
+Immutable objects are easier to reason about, so make objects non-`const` only when there is a need to change their value.
 Prevents accidental or hard-to-notice change of value.

 ##### Example